habalux/fourteen_days_of_quarantine/README.md

     And a brand new roll of TP.

-On the twelvth day of quarantine my porter gave to me
+On the twelfth day of quarantine my porter gave to me

     Twelve pics of monkeys,